 “It is important that our voice is heard, and our opinions considered in projects that involve us”Member of Children’s Parliament

-Child Rights Impact Assessments are recognised by the UN Committee on the Rights of the Child as general measures of implementation for the UN Convention on the Rights of a Child (UNCRC).
-They provide a continuous process of assessment and evaluation of the impact of laws, policies, budgets, programmes, and services on children’s rights.
+Child Rights Impact Assessments are recognised by the UN Committee on the Rights of the Child as general measures of implementation for the UNCRC.
+They assess the impact of laws, policies, budgets, programmes, and services on children’s rights.

-With support from the Commissioner’s Office, Children’s Parliament, along with Together (Scottish Alliance for Children’s Rights), the Observatory of Children’s Human Rights Scotland and East Lothian Children’s Services Partnership, are investigating how to involve children and young people in Child Rights Impact Assessments in an engaging and dynamic way.
+With CYPCS support, Children’s Parliament, along with Together (Scottish Alliance for Children’s Rights), the Observatory of Children’s Human Rights Scotland, and East Lothian Children’s Services Partnership investigated how best to involve children and young people in the process of Child Rights Impact Assessments.

 As our investigation demonstrates, children are experts in their own lives.
 When presented with meaningful, routine opportunities to share their views, ideas and experiences, we will have laws, policies, budget decisions, programmes and services that better reflect children’s best interests.
 Rather than another ‘tick-box’ exercise, CRIA and CRIE – as well as other forms of participatory decision-making tools – are a way to consider the impact of measures with a children’s rights lens.
 When children themselves are brought into this process, this lens is clearer, sharper and, as we found, brighter.
 After all, as we demonstrated through our approach to this investigation, engaging with children is dynamic, creative and a lot of fun.
 When children feel energised and valued, and have built positive, trusting relationships with adults interested in hearing their views and ideas, the magic happens and positive outcomes for children and adults are significantly strengthened.